armory/spinnaker-operator/README.md

 ## Spinnaker Installation

 Once you've installed CRDs and Operator, check out examples in `deploy/spinnaker/`.
-Below the `spinnaker-namespace` parameter refers to the namespace where you want to install Spinnaker.
+Below, the `spinnaker-namespace` parameter refers to the namespace where you want to install Spinnaker.
 It is likely different from the operator's namespace.